 I’ve just finished all the artwork for Secret Agent Mole book 2: The Boar Identity.
 That was a heap of fun!
 It will be out in August/September 2023.

 Next up, I have to start writing the script for Secret Agent Mole book 3.
 Wish me luck!

-I Would Dangle the Moon is out now!
-Find it at your nearest bookshop or library.
+Secret Agent Mole: Goldfish-Finger is out now!
+Ask for it at your favourite bookshop or local library.